dmccrevan/dmccrevan.github.io/content/posts/third.md

 +++

 Today was my *first* day of the full Fall 1 2020 batch at the [Recurse Center](https://recurse.com).
 Technically, I started on Monday for orientation, but I was away camping for the past few days, so I really started today.
-I am so grateful to have this opportunity since it will end right before I start my job at Wayfair.
-Also, after reading so much about it, I am super stoked to be able to pursue passion projects & learning with a great community in these next twelve weeks.
+I am so grateful to have this opportunity since it will end right before I start my job at Wayfair, as well as being able to pursue passion projects & learning with a great community in these next twelve weeks.

 The area I am interested in learning more about is Rust (asynchronous runtimes in particular), compilers, systems programming, and the Linux kernel.
 A few project ideas I have come up with are: